-Board/Committee Primary Areas of Risk Oversight Full Board Oversight of strategic, financial, operational (including cybersecurity) and execution risks in connection with the Company's business operations and the operating environment with the Company's business operations and the operating environment.
+Board/Committee Primary Areas of Risk Oversight Full Board Oversight of strategic, financial, operational (including cybersecurity) and execution risks in connection with the Company's business operations and the operating environment.
 Audit Committee Oversight of risks related to financial matters (particularly financial reporting and accounting practices and policies) and significant tax, legal and compliance matters.

-Nominating and Corporate Governance

-Committee

-Oversight of risks associated with director independence, potential conflicts of interest, management and

-Board succession planning and overall Board effectiveness.

-Oversight of risks associated with compensation policies, plans and practices, including whether the Compensation Committee compensation program provides appropriate incentives that do not encourage excessive risk taking.
+Nominating and Corporate Governance Committee Oversight of risks associated with director independence, potential conflicts of interest, management and Board succession planning, overall Board effectiveness and ESG-related matters.
+Compensation Committee Oversight of risks associated with compensation policies, plans and practices, including whether the compensation program provides appropriate incentives that do not encourage excessive risk taking.

-Senior management is responsible for assessing and managing risk, including strategic, operational, cybersecurity, regulatory, investment, and execution risks, on a day-to-day basis.
+Senior management is responsible for assessing and managing risk, including strategic, operational, cybersecurity, regulatory, investment and execution risks on a day-to-day basis.
 The Board periodically reviews information presented by senior management regarding the assessment and management of the Company's risks and provides oversight in connection with management's efforts.
 We believe this division of risk management responsibilities provides a consistent and effective approach for identifying, managing and mitigating risks throughout the Company.